 Imposter syndrome is a psychological fallacy that makes people think they are inadequate or unworthy of respect and praise.

 Those who experience it report feeling insecure, stressed, and afraid.
 This belief that they’ve somehow cheated the system or got to where they are because of pure luck can have a lasting impact on thoughts and behavior.

-Although imposter syndrome isn’t listed in the DSM, it’s often associated with anxiety and depression.
+Although imposter syndrome isn’t listed in the DSM, it’s often associated with anxiety and working from home depression.

 How does imposter syndrome impact work?